thales-markets/thales-improvement-proposals/TIPs/TIP-50.md

 ## Specification

 Establish a rate in which THALES will be bought back using SafeBox contract.
-There will be a method called "executeBuyback" that will be callable if enough time has passes since last call per defined ratio.
+There will be a method called "executeBuyback" that will be callable if enough time has passed since last call per defined ratio.
 The method will be callable by anyone, but we will have a keeper bot doing it.

 I am proposing a low rate to get the framework started and adapting it as we monitor the inflow of sUSD into SafeBox.